clanc9/tsimplejson/doc/README.md

 ### Features
 - exclude one or more columns of the output schema from the parsing of the input JSON string
 - reject  input rows to a secondary flow if an error occurs, for instance because the input JSON string is invalid or because the value of a JSON attribute can not be converted to the type assigned to the output column
-- conversion of the date format during processing.
+- convert date format during processing.
 For instance a date value with format MM-dd-yyyy in the JSON can populate a column with format yyyy-MM-dd HH:mm:ss
+- interpret 0 (false) and 1 (true) as boolean values
-- choice of separator for decimal numbers found in the input JSON strings (period or comma)
+- choose separator for decimal numbers found in the input JSON strings (period or comma)

 <br>